Vacation rentals in Lake Winnipesaukee

 But the appeal of staying near Lake Winnipesaukee isn’t merely the water but also the communities established on its shores.
 The largest city in the area is Laconia, where Victorian homes line the lakefront and Winnipesaukee Pier, chocolate shops, general stores, and vendors selling souvenirs offer a peek into the region’s heyday in the early 1900s.
 Just north of Laconia is the artistic little town of Meredith, and on the southeastern shore, you’ll find three small museums and colorful historic buildings in the town of Wolfeboro.
 At the northernmost part of the lake lies Moultonborough, a quieter and more rural town, where you’ll find some of the region’s most stunning European-style architecture.

-Top things to do in Lake Winnipesaukee
+What are the top things to do in Lake Winnipesaukee?

 Laconia